FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 expressed.
 Also, an intensive search in northern China, southern Siberia and

-enemies--the Far East, and (3) the area where an abundance of related species
+and (3) the area where an abundance of related species exists--Neotropics], a

-it took from 1905 to 1941 to establish a parasitoid, Comperiella bifasciata
+subsequently, but it took from 1905 to 1941 to establish a parasitoid, Comperiella bifasciata Howard.
+Problems

-Howard.
-Problems which hindered finding the right species included the sago
+that hindered finding the right species included the sago palm host plant

-palm host plant approach for locating parasitoids, which failed because it
+approach for locating parasitoids, which failed because it made host scales

 DeBach were later successfully imported from the Far East.
 The resulting